Willis V. McCall

 Willis Virgil McCall (July 21, 1909 - April 28, 1994) was sheriff of Lake County, Florida.
 He was elected for seven consecutive terms from 1944 to 1972.
 He gained national attention in the Groveland Case in 1949.
 In 1951, he shot two defendants in the case while he was transporting them to a new trial and killed one on the spot.
 Claiming self-defense, he was not indicted for this action.
-He also enforced anti-miscegenation laws and was a segregationist.
+He also enforced anti-miscegenation laws and was a white supremacist and segregationist.

 He lost his bid for an eighth term shortly after he had been acquitted of the murder in 1972 of Tommy J. Vickers, a mentally-disabled black prisoner who died in his custody.
 McCall's notoriety outlived him.
 In 2007, the Lake County Commission voted unanimously to change a road named in his honor 20 years before because of his history as a "bully lawman whose notorious tenure was marked by charges of racial intolerance, brutality and murder."
 During his 28-year tenure as sheriff, McCall was investigated multiple times for civil rights violations and inmate abuse and was tried for murder but was never convicted.